ColinJohnson747/employeedirectory/README.md

 The app can be used by running the instillation commands, or can be found deployed [here](https://sleepy-bose-c6bae2.netlify.app/).

 The application has a list of example employees.
-It can be sorted by name alphabetically by clickin at the top of the name column, or you can search a name in the search bar to find a specific individual.
+It can be sorted by name alphabetically by clicking at the top of the name column, or you can search a name in the search bar to find a specific individual.